ismailkhan313/ismailkhan.xyz/content/notes/Dua after Dhikr.md

 O Allah, bless our Master Muhammad and the family of Muhammad, As You blessed our Master Ibrahim and the family of Ibrahim, Truly, You are the Praiseworthy and Glorious.
 ### 6 - PRAY FOR OUR SHAYKH AND HIS FAMILY

-Oh Allah Subhanahu Wa Ta`ala., we pray for our SHAYKH, Teacher and Spiritual Guide, Shaykh Faisal Hamid Abdur-Razak, may You increase him in knowledge and wisdom.
+Oh Allah SWT, we pray for our Shaykh, Teacher and Spiritual Guide, Shaykh Faisal Hamid Abdur-Razak, may You increase him in knowledge and wisdom.

 May You protect him from Evil and we pray that he will lead his Murids on the straight path towards to You.